RACV Logo

 Day 2: Delhi

-This morning, you'll navigate the city’s metro system and discover Old Delhi on a walking tour with your leader.
-Hitch a ride on a traditional cycle rickshaw through a classic Indian traffic jam in the streets around the Chandni Chowk marketplace.
-Visit Delhi’s oldest mosque Jama Masjid, which is also India’s largest, and escape the city streets by ducking into a Sikh temple, Sheeshganj Gurudwara, to observe the spiritual side of this bustling metropolis.
-The communal kitchen welcomes all, and there's a chance to have a simple meal here together.
+Start the day navigating the city’s metro system like a local and discover Old Delhi on a walking tour with your leader.
+Hitch a ride on a traditional cycle rickshaw and weave through a classic Indian traffic jam in the streets around the Chandni Chowk marketplace.
+Visit Jama Masjid, Delhi’s oldest mosque, and India’s largest.
+Then, enter the calm of the Sikh temple of Sheeshganj Gurudwara to share a simple meal in the communal kitchen that’s open to all.
 The rest of the day is free for you to enjoy the sights of Delhi.

 Day 3: Agra

-Travel to Agra by one of India's express air-conditioned trains.
+After breakfast, travel to Agra on one of India’s express, air-conditioned trains.
 Steeped in Mughal heritage, Agra has a wealth of gardens, temples and open rooftops.
-Visit the Taj Mahal and learn why Emperor Shah Jahan built it as a memorial to his wife Mumtaz.
-Explore inside the spectacular sandstone walls of the Red Fort, built to encompass the imperial city of the Mughal rulers in the 16th century.
-If you have time, move on to Akbar's Mausoleum to honour the great emperor.
-For a meal that makes a difference, consider visiting Sheroes Hangout, a remarkable social enterprise that supports survivors of acid attacks.
+When you arrive, you’ll visit the Taj Mahal – one of the Seven Wonders of the World – and learn why Emperor Shah Jahan built it as a memorial to his wife Mumtaz.
+Head inside the spectacular sandstone walls of the Red Fort, built to encompass the imperial city of the Mughal rulers in the 16th century.
+If you have time, move on to Akbar’s Mausoleum.
+Tonight, consider visiting Sheroes Hangout – this social enterprise supports survivors of acid attacks – for a meal with a difference.

 Day 4: Madhogarh

 Take a private bus to Madhogarh this morning.
-When you arrive, walk through the village and see the local craftspeople at work making resin bangles.
-These families are from the Lakhera community and in Hindu mythology, Lakheras are considered to be created by Lord Shiva for making bangles for Goddess Parvathy.
-This practice is a traditional art and you can see for yourself how they heat the resin and shape it with handmade tools.
-In the evening, stay in the beautiful heritage property of Fort Madhogarh, which has belonged to one of Rajasthan’s royal families for centuries.
+When you arrive, walk through the village and see the local Lakhera craftspeople at work making resin bangles.
+In Hindu mythology, Lakheras are created by Lord Shiva for making bangles for Goddess Parvathy.
+This practice is a traditional art, and you can see for yourself how they heat the resin and shape it with handmade tools.
+Tonight, stay in Fort Madhogarh, a heritage property that has belonged to one of Rajasthan’s royal families for centuries.

 Day 5: Jaipur

-Travel on by private vehicle to Jaipur.
-When you arrive, take a walk around the ‘Pink City’ with your leader.
-Get among the crowds of the city’s bazaars to shop for artisan goods and semi-precious stones.
-Visit the Amber Fort, an excellent example of Rajput architecture, set on a hilltop overlooking Maota Lake.
+Continue to Jaipur and head out on a walking tour through the ‘Pink City’ with your leader.
+Wander busy bazaars to shop for artisan goods and semi-precious stones.
+Visit the Amber Fort – an excellent example of Rajput architecture – set on a hilltop overlooking Maota Lake.
 The Sheesh Mahal inside the fort is a must-see.
-As the walls are completely covered in little mirrors, the hall illuminates with the light of a single match.
-After the tour, you'll have further free time to spend as you wish.
+The walls are completely covered in little mirrors, so the hall illuminates with the light of a single match.
+After, you'll have free time to explore at your own pace.

 Day 6: Jaipur

-Today is a full free day that you can jam-pack with experiences of your choice.
-This morning, you could take an optional hot air balloon ride.
-Floating across the skyline of Jaipur in a hot air balloon is a highlight of the trip for many travellers.
-Jump on a rickshaw to Hawa Mahal, also known as the 'Palace of the Winds’.
-Alternatively, head to Jaipur's Royal City Palace or the observatory of Jantar Mantar to see a collection of intriguing astronomical instruments.
-After a long day of exploration, perhaps head to the Raj Mandir Cinema to experience a Bollywood film.
+Today, shape your day with optional activities or independent exploration.
+This morning, maybe opt for a hot air balloon ride – floating across the skyline of Jaipur is a highlight of the trip for many travellers.
+Or, jump on a rickshaw to Hawa Mahal, also known as the ‘Palace of the Winds.’
+Perhaps you’ll head to Jaipur’s Royal City Palace or the observatory of Jantar Mantar to see a collection of intriguing astronomical instruments.
+After a long day of exploration, maybe head to the Raj Mandir Cinema to see a Bollywood film – a fun local experience.

 Day 7: Ranthambhore National Park

-Continuing on from Jaipur by private vehicle, head to Ranthambhore this morning.
-Ranthambhore National Park was once a famous hunting ground for the Maharajas of Jaipur and was one of the original Project Tiger reserves.
-In the evening take a 4WD bus safari in search of tigers and other wildlife, such as hyenas, jackals, deer, langurs, marsh crocodiles, wild boars and birds.
-Ranthambhore National Park is closed between 1 July and 30 September each year.
-On trips departing during this time, you'll visit nearby Sawai Mansingh Sanctuary.
-Sawai Mansingh Sanctuary is about 16 km from Ranthambhore and due to its hilly terrain isn't as affected by the monsoon.
-Tigers also inhabit this area and spottings are more favourable at this time of year as they move here away from flooded areas of Ranthambhore.
+Today you’ll head to Ranthambhore National Park – once a famous hunting ground for the Maharajas of Jaipur and one of the original Project Tiger reserves.
+In the evening, you’ll take a 4WD bus safari in search of tigers and other wildlife, like hyenas, jackals, deer, langurs, marsh crocodiles, wild boars and birds.
+Ranthambhore National Park is closed between July 1st and September 30th each year.
+On trips departing during this time, you’ll visit nearby Sawai Mansingh Sanctuary.
+Sawai Mansingh Sanctuary is about 16 km (10 mi) from Ranthambhore and, due to its hilly terrain, isn’t as affected by the monsoon.
+Tigers also inhabit this area, and sightings are more favourable at this time of year as they move here away from flooded areas of Ranthambhore.

 Day 8: Bundi

-Today, you'll travel to Bundi by private vehicle.
-When you arrive, navigate Bundi's narrow streets on an insightful walking tour, including wandering through the downtown market and meeting jewellery merchants, street dentists, and fabric dealers.
-Learn the secret of chai making from a local chai master and try a fresh brew.
-Stop in at Bundi's intriguing and intricate step wells (baori), an architectural marvel, and once the source of water for the town.
+Today, you’ll travel to Bundi by private vehicle.
+When you arrive, navigate Bundi’s narrow streets on an insightful walking tour, including the downtown market, and meet jewellery merchants, street dentists and fabric dealers.
+Learn the secret of chai-making from a local chai master and try a fresh brew.
+Stop in at Bundi’s intriguing and intricate step wells (baori) – an architectural marvel, and once the source of water for the town.
 Check out the 16th-century Bundi Palace with its famous murals before checking into our next heritage stay for the night.

-Take off from Bundi and take a local train to Bassi. cross the Chittorgarh countryside to Paangarh Lake.
-Enjoy the view out to the 15th-century fort and unwind with a cup of chai while watching the sunset over the lake.
-You'll spend tonight in a beautiful permanent tented camp, right on the lakeshore - a truly relaxing experience away from the chaos of India's cities.
+Take a local train to Bassi, crossing the Chittorgarh countryside to Paangarh Lake.
+When you arrive, enjoy the view out to the 15th-century fort and unwind with a cup of chai while watching the sunset over the lake.
+Spend tonight in a beautiful permanent tented camp, right on the lakeshore – a relaxing experience away from the chaos of India’s cities.

 Day 10: Bijaipur